tanmayvaij/snapcube/readme.md

 💡 **Notes for `npx` usage**:

-* On first run, `npx` will download the package temporarily.
+* On first run, `npx` downloads the package temporarily.
 * You **must** have Node.js installed (version 18+ recommended).
-* If you get `command not found` after confirming install, try running again — sometimes the first run only fetches dependencies.
+* If you get `command not found`, try again — sometimes the first run only fetches dependencies.

 **Example workflow with `npx`**: